How to File H-4 EAD Renewal Without an Attorney After Auto-Extensions Ended

 Step 5: Prepare Your Employer (90 Days Before Expiry)

-Send your HR department two documents: a notification letter explaining the current I-9 reverification requirements for H-4 EAD holders, and a briefing document citing the USCIS Handbook for Employers (M-274) sections that explain why receipt notices no longer authorize continued employment for renewals filed after October 2025.
+Send your HR department two documents: a notification letter explaining the current I-9 reverification requirements for H-4 EAD holders, and a briefing document citing the USCIS Handbook for Employers (M-274) sections that explain why receipt notices no longer authorize continued employment after the current card expires for renewals filed on or after October 30, 2025.

 This step is critical.
 Many H-4 spouses lose their jobs not because USCIS denied the renewal, but because HR misunderstood the rules and terminated prematurely.